Myasthenia gravis (MG) is a chronic autoimmune disorder of the postsynaptic membrane at the neuromuscular junction in skeletal muscle.

-Characterized by muscle weakness that increases with exercise (fatigue) and improves on rest.
-Commonly presents with drooping eyelids, double vision, oropharyngeal and/or appendicular weakness, and shortness of breath.
+MG is characterized by muscle weakness that increases with exercise (fatigue) and improves on rest.
+It commonly presents with drooping eyelids, double vision, oropharyngeal and/or appendicular weakness, and shortness of breath.

 Treatments include anticholinesterases and immunotherapy.
-Thymectomy may be required and has been shown to be effective in people with generalized myasthenia gravis who are acetylcholine receptor (AChR) antibody positive with no thymoma.
-It is not yet clear at which stages of myasthenia gravis, in which patients, and in what sequence in relation to other therapies that thymectomy in nonthymoma patients should be done.
-Eculizumab, a novel monoclonal antibody that inhibits complement activation, has shown clinical benefit in patients with resistant generalized myasthenia gravis and AChR antibodies.
+Thymectomy may be required for thymoma.
+Thymectomy has also been shown to be effective in people with generalized MG without thymoma who are AChR antibody positive.
+It is not yet clear at which stages of MG, in which patients, and in what sequence in relation to other therapies, that thymectomy in nonthymoma patients should be done.

-Approximately 15% to 20% of patients may experience a myasthenic crisis (exacerbation necessitating mechanical ventilation).
+Approximately 15% to 20% of patients with MG experience a myasthenic crisis (exacerbation necessitating mechanical ventilation).

-Most patients, but not all, enjoy good quality of life and normal lifespan due to advances in diagnosis and immunosuppressive and immunodulatory treatment.
+Most patients, but not all, enjoy good quality of life and normal lifespan due to advances in diagnosis and in immunosuppressive and immunomodulatory treatment.

 History and exam